emnify/product-docs/docs/how-tos/workspaces/switching-between.md

   alt=""
 />

-2. Click this to reveal the **Workspaces** modal.
+2. Click your organization's name (or the corresponding icons) to reveal the **Workspaces** modal.
 This displays a list of all the workspaces linked to your organization, as well as [**Link existing workspace**](/how-tos/workspaces/link-existing) and [**Create a new workspace**](/how-tos/workspaces/create-new) options.
-3. Select another name to navigate to that workspace.
+3. Select another [organization](/glossary#organization) name to navigate to that workspace.

-In the following example, we're starting from the main **AG General inc.** organization workspace and selecting the **AG EV-charging** workspace.
+In the following example, we're starting from the main **AG General inc.** workspace and selecting the **AG EV-charging** workspace.

 <img
   src={require('./assets/portal-sidebar-workspaces-org-list.png').default}